Do electric heaters use a lot of electricity?

 Running cost of all electric space heaters depends on only two factors:

 - Heater wattage.
-Basically how strong the heater is.
-The wattage or power input is listed on the specification sheet of every electric heater (under section ‘Power’ you will see 1,000W – 5,000W).
+How many watts does a space heater use?
+Most space heaters use 1500 watts of electricity.
+This is basically a measure of how strong the heater is.
+The wattage or power input is listed on the specification sheet of every electric heater (under section ‘Power’ you will see 1000W – 5000W).

 Based on only these two factors, we can calculate exactly how much does it cost to run an electric space heater per hour.
 To simplify things, we can use the following electric heater running cost calculators.
 Just input the wattage and cost of electricity, and you’ll get how much your specific heater costs to run per hour: